Find Grad Schools

 29 Yearly Graduations

 The 3rd most popular school in the country for organizational behavior studies majors who are seeking their doctor's degree is Fielding Graduate University.
 Each year, around 1,000 students seeking various degrees attend the university.
 During the most recent year for which we have data, 29 people received their doctor's degree in organizational behavior studies from Fielding.
-About 82% of this group were women, and 36% were students from an underrepresented racial-ethnic group.
+Around 33% of these students were from an underrepresented racial-ethnic group, and 75% were women.

 #4